ozalpozqur/altogic-auth-angular/README.md

 ```bash
 ng generate guard shared/auth && ng generate guard shared/guest
 ```
-> then you should select the `CanActivate` option for each by pressing enter.
+then, you should select the `CanActivate` option for each by pressing enter.

 ## Define auth guard
 In this guard, we will check if the user is logged in or not.
 If the user is logged in, we will return true, otherwise, we will redirect the user to the login page.